knvk/go-vkplaybot/README.md

 VK Play Live chat bot in Go.

-Most of the code is written just for myself and fun, and does not pretend to be "ideologically correct"
+Most of the code is written just for myself and fun, and does not pretend to be "ideologically correct" It's not ready yet and should be considered as pre-pre-alpha.

 ## Install and usage: